OmarMiniesy/Notes/Security/Network Security/Zone Transfers Attack.md

 A type of attack that relies on misconfiguration of [[Domain Name System (DNS)]] servers.

 ---
 ### Methodology

-These are how secondary DNS servers recieve information from the primary DNS server, as well as any updates.
+These are how secondary DNS servers receive information from the primary DNS server, as well as any updates.
 Zone transfers copy a domain's database from primary server or secondary server to any unauthenticated other server/[[IP]] address.

 > Using a master-slave architecture.
 > The master DNS is sometimes misconfigured, but it should be configured to allow for zone transfers with restrictions.